 - What are the contractual considerations when employees work from home?

-- What are the data protection considerations?
+- What are the data protection considerations of working from home?

-- What are the insurance considerations?
+- What are the insurance considerations for employees working from home?

 Advantages of your employees working from home

-Provided that you have carefully considered homeworking and put the correct arrangements and processes in place there are potential benefits to be had by employees working from home.
+Provided that you have carefully considered homeworking and put the correct arrangements and processes in place there are many potential benefits to be had by employees working from home.

 Reduced office expenses

-Managing work/life balance
+Greater work/life balance

 Retain and recruit talent from further afield

-Disaster management planning
+Disaster management planning and environmental impact

 Disadvantages of employees working from home